 Positive reinforcement motivates everyone, some more so than others.
 If you know that you respond better when working toward a reward, this could work for you.

-As you set your targeted goals, determine a reward you’ll give yourself for getting there.
+As you set your healthy habit list goals, determine a reward you’ll give yourself for getting there.

 Of course, you shouldn’t reward yourself for losing ten pounds by binging on your favorite junk food.
 A healthier prize would be buying yourself a new pair of jeans.